If you're experiencing problems in your sex life or you'd just like to work on intimacy with your partner, Sex Therapy can help.

 Our therapists can help with a wide range of issues, including others not listed here.
-Booking an appointment is the best way to find out what we can do for you.

 What happens in Sex Therapy?

 If you're in a relationship, you may explore whether there are any tensions or communication problems getting in the way.
-It's best if couples attend together, but you can go on your own if you prefer.
+It's best if couples attend together, but you can go attend on your own if you prefer.

-If you agree that Sex Therapy is the best choice for you, you'll begin to see your therapist regularly.
+If you decide that Sex Therapy is the best choice for you, you'll begin to see your therapist regularly.
 You'll talk together about how you're getting on and your therapist will give you exercises to try with your partner at home.

 Everything you say during therapy is kept completely confidential and your therapist will work with you to decide on how many sessions you need.